Fanta0990/WHSTechNotes/journal.md

 # September 24, 2024
 The reason why you should follow python instrutions step by step because there is only a few ways to write certain code and if you type it wrong nothing is going to happen in the code.

+# October 2, 2024
+In my routine i do do code for example the game im creating and the MAFIA game on code.hs within interacting with others